Working With a Kansas Mesothelioma Lawyer

 Asbestos, a naturally occurring mineral known for its fire-resistant qualities, made an effective insulator in mills and plants that involved working with high heat.

-In addition to flour mills, Kansas also has over 20 industrial manufacturing plants that create a wide range of commercial products, including aircraft, boats, and trucks.
+In addition to flour mills, Kansas has over 20 industrial manufacturing plants that create a wide range of commercial products, including aircraft, boats, and trucks.
 Historically, these vehicles were all made with asbestos-containing materials.

 - Auto mechanics